Gateway

 1 << 11PASSIVE_GUILD_UPDATEEnables passive guild updates, allowing the client to receive Passive Update v1 events instead of Channel Unreads Update events for guilds it is not subscribed to

-1 << 12AUTO_CALL_CONNECTConnects the client to all pre-existing calls upon connecting to the Gateway; this means clients will receive Call Connect events for all calls created before the Gateway connection was established without needing to send a Request Call Connect first
+1 << 12AUTO_CALL_CONNECTConnects the client to all pre-existing calls upon connecting to the Gateway; this means clients will receive Call Create events for all calls created before the Gateway connection was established without needing to send a Request Call Connect first

 1 << 13DEBOUNCE_MESSAGE_REACTIONSDebounces message reaction events, preventing the client from receiving multiple Message Reaction Add events for the same message within a short period of time; clients will receive a single Message Reaction Add Many event instead

-1 << 14PASSIVE_GUILD_UPDATE_V2 2Enables passive guild updates v2, allowing the client to receive Passive Update v2 events instead of Channel Unreads Update events for guilds it is not subscribed to
+1 << 14PASSIVE_GUILD_UPDATE_V2 2Enables passive guild updates v2, allowing the client to receive Passive Update v2 events instead of Channel Unreads Updateevents for guilds it is not subscribed to

 1 Requires DEDUPE_USER_OBJECTS.
 Without it, the capability will be ignored.